Fuwei Films (NASDAQ:FFHL) Stock Rating Lowered by TheStreet

-TheStreet cut shares of Fuwei Films (NASDAQ:FFHL) from a b- rating to a c+ rating in a research note issued to investors on Friday, TheStreetRatingsTable reports.
+Fuwei Films (NASDAQ:FFHL) was downgraded by stock analysts at TheStreet from a “b-” rating to a “c+” rating in a report issued on Friday, TheStreetRatingsTable reports.

 Receive News & Ratings for Fuwei Films Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Fuwei Films and related companies with MarketBeat.com's FREE daily email newsletter.